 She is also a PhD student supported by What Works Scotland.

 About Sarah’s research

-Sarah’s research is exploring the experiences of local residents within the communities participating in a three-year NHS pilot, which is using an asset-based approach to community health and wellbeing in Ayrshire.
+Sarah’s PhD research is exploring the experiences of local residents within the communities participating in a three-year NHS pilot, which is using an asset-based approach to community health and wellbeing in Ayrshire.